If you have any questions about the competition, you should find the answer here.

 No, the team must be composed of members based on the same country.

-Only one person from each team has to register, that includes filling in the basic info of the team members.
+Only one person from each team has to register, including filling in the basic info of the team members.
 The team members will then receive an email to confirm their participation.

 No. You will only be asked to input details of you and your team members.
 If your registration advances, you might be asked to provide proof.